 If your system is correctly setup to require TLS, it must give up trying to send the email since we will not do TLS.
 Your system may then queue the mail to try again later.
 TestMandatorySender does accept the retry to clear the message from your queue, but the second try is not part of the test.

 TestSender sends its results as a reply to the email you used to start the test.
-Results are in plain text so you can test from any email system.
+Results have very limited HTML formatting so you can read them on any email system.

 The Results email shows details of the test and the complete communications log of the SMTP session.
 Various security items and any errors are highlighted so they are easy to find.
 Because TestMandatorySender finds out quickly if your email will allow plain text, there is not much output in the communications log.